Klipper3d/klipper/docs/BLTouch.md

 Connecting BL-Touch
 ===================
-Once you've hooked up the BL-Touch to a PWM enabled pin, yo need to configure these pins with Klipper:
+Once you've hooked up the BL-Touch servo connector to a `control_pin` that your MCU can do PWM on, you need to configure these pins with Klipper:

     [bltouch]
     sensor_pin: P1.24